Skip to main content

 print(info)

-Each pipeline that you create with dlt stores extracted files, load packages, inferred schemas, execution traces and the pipeline state in a folder in the local filesystem.
-The default location for such folders is in user home directory: ~/.dlt/pipelines/<pipeline_name>.
+Each pipeline that you create with dlt stores extracted files, load packages, inferred schemas, execution traces, and the pipeline state in a folder in the local filesystem.
+The default location for such folders is in the user's home directory: ~/.dlt/pipelines/<pipeline_name>.

 You can inspect stored artifacts using the command dlt pipeline info and programmatically.